W.A.S.P. (band): Early years and rise to fame (1982–1985)

 W.A.S.P. began following the demise of Circus Circus, a Los Angeles-based band featuring Blackie Lawless and Randy Piper.
 The original lineup of W.A.S.P. was formed in Los Angeles, California, in 1982 by Lawless, Piper, Rik Fox, and Tony Richards.
 The band became notorious for its raunchy and, at times, shocking live shows.
 Lawless was known to tie semi-naked models to a torture rack, and to also hurl raw meat into the audience.
-The band's debut single, entitled "Animal (Fuck Like A Beast)", and its cover were equally controversial.
+The band's debut single, entitled "Animal (F**k Like a Beast)", and its cover were equally controversial.

-The first lineup did not last for long, as Rik Fox was let go and went on to join the band Steeler with vocalist Ron Keel and guitarist Yngwie Malmsteen.
+The first lineup did not last for long, as Fox was let go and went on to join the band Steeler with vocalist Ron Keel and a then-unknown guitarist Yngwie Malmsteen.
 He was replaced by Don Costa, the bassist in Richards' former band, Dante Fox (which later evolved into Great White).
 Shortly afterward, Costa also left the band and his position on the bass was filled by Brayden Parker.
-At the same time, guitarist Chris Holmes joined the band.
+In 1983, guitarist Chris Holmes joined the band.

 W.A.S.P. signed to Capitol Records for their debut album, W.A.S.P., released on August 17, 1984.
 The debut was at one time planned for release with the title Winged Assassins.
-The band's first single "Animal (Fuck Like a Beast)" was omitted from the album in the United States to prevent it from being banned from major chain stores.
-W.A.S.P. was accompanied by the band's first world tour, performing with numerous bands such as Kiss, Iron Maiden, Metallica, Dokken, Krokus, Helix, Quiet Riot, and Armored Saint.
+The band's first single, "Animal (F**k Like a Beast)", was omitted from the album in the United States to prevent it from being banned from major chain stores.
+W.A.S.P. was accompanied by the band's first world tour, performing with numerous bands such as Kiss, Iron Maiden, Dokken, Krokus, Helix, Quiet Riot, Armored Saint, and a then-relatively unknown Metallica.